-- There is a required separation distance of 60m between an RPA and whale sharks, whales, killer whales, dolphins, dugongs and seals.
+- There is a required separation distance of 60m between a drone and whale sharks, whales, killer whales, dolphins, dugongs and seals.

 - Effects on the feeding and breeding behaviours of birds and other wildlife might not be immediately obvious.

-- The presence of an RPA can intrude greatly on the experiences and privacy of other park visitors.
+- The presence of a drone can intrude greatly on the experiences and privacy of other park visitors.

-- You must not use your RPA where emergency operations are underway such as the management of prescribed burns or bushfires.
+- You must not use your drone where emergency operations are underway such as the management of prescribed burns or bushfires.
 Check the Emergency WA and Prescribed Burns for more information.

-- You are requested to contact the relevant district office prior to each RPA flight to ensure that your RPA does not interfere with aerial and other park management operations.
+- You are requested to contact the relevant district office prior to each drone flight to ensure that your drone does not interfere with aerial and other park management operations.
 To search for parks and contact details, visit Find a park.